Skip to Content

 ●1.
 A compressed Air-powered System:

-You can make use of the pressurized air or gas to lift your lawnmower to a desirable height.
+You can use the pressurized air or gas to lift your lawnmower to a desirable height.
 This system uses compressed air or compressed inert gases.
 An electrically powered and centrally located compressor operates the air motors, cylinders, and pneumatic devices.

-This system is very cost-effective, more flexible, and really safe.
+This system is very cost-effective, more flexible, and safe.
 It is controlled through automatic or manual solenoid valves.
 It is connected to the workshop’s compressed air system.
+A compact air-powered system in a mechanic’s workshop uses a sustainable supply of atmospheric air.

-A compressed air-powered system in a mechanic’s workshop uses a sustainable supply of atmospheric air.
-Moisture is removed from the air and some oil is added.
+Moisture is removed from the air, and some oil is added.
 Oil helps in lubrication and prevention of corrosion.
+The compressed air is entirely harmless, but if nitrogen is used, it might present an asphyxiation hazard.

-The compressed air is completely harmless, but if nitrogen is used, it might present an asphyxiation hazard.
 Compressed oxygen is a fire hazard, more costly, and offers no better performance than air.
 When carbon dioxide is used, the phase change between gas and liquid makes it possible to obtain a larger volume of compressed gas from a smaller container than compressed air requires, but it is a freezing hazard.

-This system is simply designed using the standard cylinders and is easy to use.
+This system is designed using the standard cylinders and is easy to use.
 It is simple to control via a simple on/off button.
 It is very durable and long-lasting.

 ●2.
 A Drill-turned Mechanism:

 You can use a hand-operated hoist around a drilling rig to lift your lawnmower safely for maintenance.
-A cordless drill-driven, hand crank hoist is useful in the areas that lack an electric power supply.
-It will help you lift your lawnmower even if you need to maintain it when mowing a far-flung remote rural farm without access to the electric grid.
+A cordless drill-driven, hand crank hoist is helpful in areas that lack an electric power supply.

 A standard device is attached to a power shaft, a bit, and a handle.